 - Using a recruitment agency

-Although Sierra Leone’s employment compliance laws do not mandate a written employment contract, we recommend putting one in place.
+Although Sierra Leone’s employment compliance laws do not mandate a written employment contract, contracts not in writing are only valid for up to six months.
 The country allows fixed-term contracts for up to 12 months with the option to renew.
 Whether you hire an employee under a fixed-term contract or an indefinite contract, you should include everything from compensation to benefits to termination requirements.
 All salary and compensation amounts should be in Sierra Leonean leone instead of a foreign currency.

 Once you hire employees, it’s important to note that they should work about 40 hours a week.
 Any work over 40 hours should get paid at an additional 50%, and work on rest days is an additional 100%.